Fatimahasn/mock-crud-app/README.md

 Since JSONPlaceholder provides mock APIs, all add, update, and delete actions appear to work but **data resets on page reload** (because changes are not persisted on the server).

 ---
+This app is deployed on this link: https://fatimahasn.github.io/mock-crud-app/
 ## 🚀 Features
 - View posts with pagination
 - Add new posts